Bad Urach: Geology

-The Urach volcanic area

-Several million years ago the area was actively volcanic.
+Several million years ago, the area was actively volcanic.

-Due to an anomaly in the subsurface, the town has a thermal spring with water at 61 °C. The spring was developed to serve a spa operation and mineral thermal baths.
+Due to an anomaly in the subsurface, the town has a thermal spring with water at 61 °C. The spring was developed to serve as a spa operation and mineral thermal baths.

 In the early part of the 21st century a geothermal project was started, to develop electricity generation and heating in the town.
 The project failed in 2004 due to insufficient finance.

 Sights

 Bad Urach possesses a late-medieval marketplace with a city hall and half-timbered houses that date from the 15th and 16th centuries.

-The Residenzschloss (Castle Residence), the residential home of the Counts of Württemberg-Urach where Eberhard the Bearded was born, contains rooms that date from the Gothic, Renaissance, and Baroque periods.
+The Residenzschloss (Castle Residence), the residential home of the Counts of Württemberg-Urach where Count Eberhard the Bearded was born, contains rooms that date from the Gothic, Renaissance, and Baroque periods.
 The Goldener Saal (Golden Hall), one of Germany's loveliest Renaissance rooms, is particularly worth a visit.

 The Church of Saint Amandus dates from 1477 and was built in the Gothic style for Eberhard the Bearded.
 His lavish praying desk dates from 1472.
-The pulpit is decorated with figures of the saints and church fathers and is considered an important piece of German stonemasonry.
+The pulpit is decorated with figures of the saints and Church Fathers and is considered an important piece of German stonemasonry.
 The 1518 baptismal font is by the sculptor Christoph von Urach.

 Also of interest are the ruins of the old castle (Schloss Hohenurach) and the waterfall (Uracher Wasserfall) on the hiking trail up to it.
-The "round mountain" ("Runder Berg"), a former volcano, is of archeological interest and shows an old Alemanni castle.
+The "round mountain" ("Runder Berg"), a former volcano, is of archaeological interest and shows an old Alemanni castle.

 Economy and infrastructure

 Transport

-The Bundesstraße 28 runs through the city and connects it to the west with Reutlingen and Tübingen and to the east with Ulm.
+Bundesstraße 28 runs through the city and connects it to the west with Reutlingen and Tübingen and to the east with Ulm.
 The B 465 leads from Bad Urach to Ehingen and Biberach.

-The Erms Valley Railway connects Bad Urach with Metzingen, there is connection to the Plochingen-Tübingen railway.
+The Erms Valley Railway connects Bad Urach with Metzingen, and there is a connection to the Plochingen-Tübingen railway.

 The Public transport is guaranteed by the Verkehrsverbund Neckar-Alb-Donau (NALDO).
 The city is located in the comb 221.

 Court, authorities and bodies

 Bad Urach has a District Court, which belongs to the Landgerichtsbezirk Tübingen and Oberlandesgerichtsbezirk Stuttgart.
-Furthermore, Bad Urach has a tax office (Finanzamt) and with the Ermstal Clinic a hospital.
+Furthermore, Bad Urach has a tax office (Finanzamt) and the Ermstal Clinic is a hospital.

 The city is also home to the Kirchenbezirk Bad Urach of the Evangelical-Lutheran Church in Württemberg.